cvquesty/cvquesty.github.io/source/_posts/2017-04-21-scaling-puppet-enterprise-part-iii-additional-compilers.markdown

 ##HAProxy

 Seemingly counterintuitive, I want to next install the HAProxy we will use as a Load Balancer on the additional compilers.
-By installing this first, we can utilize Puppet to install the HAPRoxy, and manage them automatically rather than doing a lot of ad-hoc work.
+By installing this first, we can utilize Puppet to install the HAProxy, and manage them automatically rather than doing a lot of ad-hoc work.

 Also, by doing the proxy first,  the prerequisites are satisfied in their proper order, the Load Balancer exists before configuring additional compilers (to be able to utilize the dns_alt_names for the load balancer along with the compilers) and to have the GitLab in place and hosting the control_repo before turning on and configuring Code Manager.